brianignacio5/brianignacio5/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there 👋 I'm Brian, a software developer at [Espressif](https://www.espressif.com/).
+I'm Brian, a guy doing software development at [Espressif](https://www.espressif.com/).

-I'm doing stuff with TypeScript (JavaScript), Python and Embedded (C mostly) with ESP32 chips.
+I'm actively writing TypeScript (JavaScript), Python and Embedded (C mostly) with ESP32 chips.

 Know some Android Java and C# but its been some years since I've used them regularly.